Fairbanks' Restaurants

 Bobby's¯

-Located across the road from the News-Miner, and on your left as you head
+Originally located across the road from the News-Miner, they have

 appetizers, dinner, Greek choices, etc. One of the few restaurants with a